 Over the years, goat remains have been sold as inferior sheep remains.
 Angora goat rearers, have however supported an effort to have the Angora goat carcass called “chevon’ and sold per se on the market.

-The flesh is fairly satisfactory, mostly from young goats in good state, and people talk about it as a kind of food.
+The flesh is fairly satisfactory, mostly from young goats in a good state, and people talk about it as a kind of food.

 The bodies are typically thinner fleshed and the dressing qualities are similarly lower than that of sheep that have been fed alike.